Advertiser Disclosure

 Passengers can always walk between terminals outside of the secure area.
 But for some routes, walking could take longer than riding the shuttle bus.

-Passengers with connecting flights from Terminal E to C can walk inside the secure area.
-This excludes passengers arriving on an international flight as they will need to clear Immigration and Customs on arrival, which puts them outside of the secure area.
+Passengers with connecting flights between terminals B, C, or E can walk inside the secure area.
+This excludes passengers arriving on an international flight, as they need to clear immigration and customs on arrival, which puts them outside of the secure area.

 What terminal is JetBlue at in Boston?